-- Use children's names when we praise to show we values them as individuals - Be specific in our praise e.g 'Thank you Joe for tidying up so well.' - II.9 In class children should come in and out in an orderly manner.
+- Greet pupils each day in a positive way - Praise each child in some way during a school day - Smile when we praise - Use terminology such as 'Thank you for...., I like the way you....' - Use children's names when we praise to show we values them as individuals - Be specific in our praise e.g 'Thank you Joe for tidying up so well.'

+15.8 In class children should come in and out in an orderly manner.
 They should address staff by their name and they should ask permission to leave the room so the teacher knows where they are. (except in EYFS where the toilets are situated within the learning environment)